Threats to Biodiversity in King County

 The three greatest threats to native biodiversity in King County (and most places) are development and associated fragmentation and loss of habitat, invasive species, and climate change.
 In fact, King County's biodiversity is continually changing as it is impacted by these three threats.
 Additionally, these three threats are often made worse by how they interact with one another.
 For example, as we develop new areas for homes, we build roads, and those roads provide new inlets for invading species.
 As the climate changes, new diseases can move in and impact our forests by killing trees.
 All these impacts on biodiversity are interconnected in complex ways.

 Urbanization and Development

 Climate Change and Biodiversity.
-The effects of climate change are already beginning to be observed King County, but they are only beginning to be understood and are presumed to increase over time.
+The early effects of climate change are already being observed in King County, but they are only beginning to be understood and are presumed to increase over time.
 In the face of climate change, biodiversity conservation may be of critical importance for buffering the effects of rising temperatures on regional ecosystems, damping the rates of ecological change, and reducing the potential for sudden, extreme changes in the environment.
 Our Climate Change and Biodiversity page has information on how the climate is expected to change and how biodiversity in King County may change along with it.
 We also present a case study on marine shorelines and how climate change is expected to impact them.